Easy Baked Salmon in Foil

 - You can cut the salmon into pieces or it’s so tender you can use a fish spatula to break the salmon into portions.
 When you break it off, just leave the salmon skin behind.

 - I love to serve fish with lemony flavors.
 My Greek Yogurt Hollandaise.
 I’d make a batch of it and serve it with the steamed broccolini.
 Folks could enjoy the hollandaise with both the fish and the veggie.
-Also on the side make these easy smashed potatoes.
+Also on the side make these easy red-skin mashed potatoes.

-- Or you can serve this salmon with a garden salad dressed with lemon dressing and Vegetarian Pilaf with Pumpkin.
+- Or you can serve this salmon with a garden salad dressed with lemon dressing.

 - French Lentils with Bacon is amazing with salmon.

-- For side dishes try this Roasted Green Bean recipe or Grilled Asparagus.
+- For side dishes try this Roasted Green Bean recipe, Roasted Asparagus or Grilled Asparagus.

 Not necessarily.
 This salmon is essentially steaming in the packet, therefore the proteins (albumin) on the outside of the salmon will steam and denature as the salmon cooks through.
 This is normal!